iwayvietnam/esg-docker/README.md

 ## Requirement
 A mail server already exists and permit connection port 25 from esg to mail server

-### How to start a new Email Gateway container from prebuilt Docker image
+### How to start a new Email Security Gateway container from prebuilt Docker image
 Assumption: A mail server already exists with ip 192.168.100.23 and domain is iwaytest2.com, ...

 ```bash